ICTU/bigboat-python-api/README.md

 ## Requirements

-See `requirements.txt` for the list of requirements.
+The BigBoat Python API has been tested to work on Python 2.7 and 3.6.
+The API has few dependencies; see `requirements.txt` for the list of installation requirements.
 The short list is also repeated here:

 - [Future](http://python-future.org/overview.html)
 - [Requests](http://docs.python-requests.org/en/master/user/install/)